London, KY Wrongful Death Attorney

 We want to help answer your questions and make sure you understand the legal process involved in filing a wrongful death suit.
 We’re proud of our record for recovering millions of dollars in damages in personal injury cases and we’re confident that we can help you achieve a favorable outcome if you are seeking financial justice after the unnecessary death of a loved one.

 Call (606) 332-2494 to schedule a free consultation with a knowledgeable Kentucky wrongful death lawyer to take the first step in moving forward.
-Bentley, George & Sparks represent families throughout Central and Eastern Kentucky.
+Bruce Bentley, Attorney At Law represent families throughout Central and Eastern Kentucky.